noahsug/sync-local-deps/README.md

 node <path-to-sync-local-deps> [root] [options]

 Options:
   [root]               directory where projects are located, defaults to cwd() --dryrun, -D         don't make changes
-  --skip, -S          list of directories to skip --skip-publish, -P  list of directories to not npm publish --help              show help
+  --skip, -S           list of directories to skip --skip-publish, -P   list of directories to not npm publish --skip-git-push, -G  list of directories to not git push --help               show help
   --version            show version number
 ```

 sync-local-deps does the following: